 Your due date is May 15, or November 15 with IRS extension

-Online registration renewal is available for charitable organizations that are current in their registration and reporting requirements.
-Organizations that are current with their annual filings can submit renewal data, IRS Form 990 and pay fees online.
-For online registration, renewal fees are only accepted via ACH using a checking account.
-Our office does not accept credit cards for online renewals.
-Charitable organizations that are unable to pay their applicable renewal fee via checking account are not eligible to renew online.
+Charitable organizations that are current in their registration and annual reporting requirements may submit renewal data, IRS Form 990 and pay fees online!
+For online annual registration renewals, fees are only accepted via ACH using a checking account.
+Our office does not accept credit cards.
+Charitable organizations that are unable to pay their applicable renewal fee via ACH using a checking account must submit their filings via U.S. mail, in person, or using an overnight service.
 For more information on filing electronically, please visit the Online Renewal System.